jht243/travelsafety/PRIVACY.md

 ## Security

-- All communications use HTTPS encryption
+- All communications use HTTPS encryption (HTTP is for local development only)
 - The widget runs in a sandboxed iframe with strict Content Security Policy
-- No sensitive financial data is transmitted or stored
+- No sensitive personal data is transmitted or stored

 ## Children's Privacy